-You can use almond milk as the sole source of liquid in this recipe.
-This will yield the creamiest results.
-However, for a lighter version, you can substitute some of the almond milk for water instead.
-The results will still be delicious!
+For the creamiest results, use almond milk as the only liquid.
+For a lighter version, you can substitute some of the almond milk for water instead.
+Either way, the results will still be delicious!

 If almond milk isn’t your thing, you could use dairy milk or other plant-based milks, such as soy, cashew, coconut, or hemp.

 - 2 cups unsweetened almond milk